MannanW/hydrobot_api/README.md

 running this engine standalone in scripts/tests — the live API never calls it.

+## Exact-duplicate rows are removed automatically

+Before training, rows that are identical across every feature AND both targets (Weight and Height) are deduplicated, keeping one copy.
+This guards against a real scenario in a shared global pool: the same trial getting uploaded more than once (e.g. by different users, or the same user re-contributing the same file) shouldn't count as two independent data points — left in, it can silently leak a duplicated row across the train/test split, making R² look better than it actually is. `data_quality_summary.duplicate_rows_removed` reports how many rows this removed, so it's visible rather than a silent internal detail.

+This is deliberately narrow: rows that share a similar recipe but have a *different* outcome are never touched — that's real biological variance the model should learn from, not duplication.
+Deduplication runs on the raw uploaded values, before missing-value imputation, so two originally-different rows are never incorrectly treated as duplicates just because imputation happened to fill them in the same way.

 ## Height model excludes pre-emergence rows

 The Weight model trains on every labelled row.
 The Height model